Davion-Liu/davion-liu.github.io/_pages/about.md

 <span style="color:#2561a0">News and Events</span>
 ------
-  * I will co-organize the first tutorial on "Robust Information Retrieval" at SIGIR 2024.
-Looking forward to seeing you in Washington!
   * [May 2023] Invited talk "Adversarial Information Retrieval", at Gaoling School of Artificial Intelligence, Renmin University of China, Beijing.
   * [Jun.
 2023] Invited talk "Topic-oriented Adversarial Attacks against Black-box Neural Ranking Models", at AIS 2023, Hunan, Changsha.
   * [Jul.
 2023] Invited talk "Topic-oriented Adversarial Attacks against Black-box Neural Ranking Models", at SIGIR 2023, Taiwan, China.
   * [Oct.
 2023] Invited talk "Black-box Adversarial Attacks against Dense Retrieval Models: A Multi-view Contrastive Learning Method", at CIKM 2023, Birmingham, UK.
+  * [July 2024] I co-organized the tutorial on "<a href='https://sigir2024-robust-information-retrieval.github.io/'>Robust Information Retrieval</a>" at SIGIR 2024.
+The survey on robust information retrieval is available <a href='https://arxiv.org/pdf/2407.06992'>here</a>.
+Talks on the same topic are invited at Microsoft Core Search and Apple Search.

 Education
 ------